Authing/docs/docs/en/reference/sdk-for-ios/social/wecom.md

 ### Step 4: Add callbacks

-After Enterprise WeChat returns to the application, if SceneDelegate is used, the following functions need to be overloaded in SceneDelegate.swift:
+After Wecom returns to the application, if SceneDelegate is used, the following functions need to be overloaded in SceneDelegate.swift:

 ```swift
 func scene(_ scene: UIScene, openURLContexts URLContexts: Set<UIOpenURLContext>) {